 “Having wānanga around Hawke’s Bay including Wairoa allows us to understand what the health needs are for our people and build strong relationships with the community.”

-Te Huki Haukāenga made sure to share their knowledge of Ngāti Pahauwera and Te Huki Marae with plenty of kōrero on Thursday.
+Te Huki Haukāenga made sure to share their knowledge of Ngāti Pāhauwera and Te Huki Marae with plenty of kōrero on Thursday.

 Whether it was learning about internationally renowned Pāhauwera artist Sandy Adsett’s paintings and carvings in the wharenui, or how Te Huki was based in Waihua, had travelled and settled in Raupunga, Health Hawke’s Bay staff had an abundance of knowledge shared with them.
 On Friday, kaimahi had their leg muscles and lungs tested with a hīkoi up Tawhirirangi maunga in Mohaka.